-System Center Updates Publisher / SCUP in Windows 10 is an amazing and independent tool developed by Microsoft.
+System Center Updates Publisher / SCUP in Windows 11 and 10 is an amazing and independent tool developed by Microsoft.
 It enables the independent Software Vendors moreover line-of-business application developers in managing custom updates accordingly.
 In addition, its users can handle custom updates having dependencies, drivers as well as update bundles.
 We are here to show you how you can get in beforehand easily.

-SCUP preview provides necessary help for Windows 10 as well as for Windows server 2016 also.
+SCUP preview provides necessary help for Windows 11 or 10 as well as for Windows server 2016 also.
 If you are well familiar with SCUP 2011, it’s quite easier for you to use this tool.
 However, you can effortlessly get this using following process:

 Step-1: Launch the web browser from your Windows and visit System Center Updates Publisher link.